Agnes of Poitou: Regency

-Agnes resigned as regent, as ransom, and Anno together with the archbishops Siegfried of Mainz and Adalbert of Bremen took her place.
+Defeated, Agnes resigned as regent and was replaced by Anno together with the archbishops Siegfried of Mainz and Adalbert of Bremen.

 Later life

-According to Frutolf of Michelsberg Agnes retired to Fruttuaria Abbey after the coup.
-When Henry IV reached the age of majority, Agnes moved to Rome where her arrival in 1065 is documented by Peter Damian.
+According to Frutolf of Michelsberg, Agnes retired to Fruttuaria Abbey after the coup.
+When Henry IV reached the age of majority, Agnes moved to Rome, where her arrival in 1065 is documented by Peter Damian.
 Agnes went on to act as a mediator and peacemaker between her son and the papacy.
 She died in Rome on 14 December 1077 and is buried at St. Peter's Basilica.

 Personality

-Agnes was a reserved and gentle woman.
-She lacked the sternness and imposing qualities that characterized successful Ottonian and Salian queen-empresses like Matilda, Adelaide, Theophanu, Kunigunde and Gisela, though.
+Agnes was a reserved and gentle woman, lacking the sternness and imposing qualities that characterized successful Ottonian and Salian queen-empresses like Matilda, Adelaide, Theophanu, Kunigunde and Gisela.

 Legacy

 Agnes is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor.

 Issue

 Agnes and Henry's children were: